mkrahelski/developing-software-intro-final/assignment/criteria.md

   - [ ] Did you create useful and complete unit tests?
   - [ ] Do you correctly calculate the required materials?
   - [ ] Does your application compile, lint, and pass tests?
+  - [ ] Do your functions throw appropriate errors when unexpected values are present